Locating important directories and files

 HSQL is not recommended for production Bamboo instances.

 |This directory contains the build results index.
 Removing or modifying files in this directory may corrupt build history.
 Rebuilding the search index from Bamboo's global administration screen (see Reindexing data) will completely regenerate the contents of this directory.|

 This directory contains logs unless you have used the Installer for Windows.
 (Note: The Bamboo server logs are written to the root of the installation directory.
 Build logs are stored in the

 When you installed your remote agents (if any), you specified the location for the Agent home directory — this is the directory where the agent's configuration data is stored.
 The default name of this directory is

 bamboo-agent-home.
-(The default location depends on your operating system: Windows, Unix/Linux, Solaris or Mac OS.)
 This directory can grow quite large when managing large numbers of plans and builds.
+The default

 The contents of the agent home directory are: